SpoolFi/spool-v2-testnet-utils/README.md

 - `cp .env.sample .env`
 - fill in `PROVIDER` field in `.env` with the Sepolia RPC provider

+## Module: Full (Sync->Flush->DoHardWork-Sync)
+- Performs the full execution flow; ie. performs flush, sync and doHardWork in the right order.
+Following execution of this module, all vaults specified will be flushed and synced, and all your strategies will be doHardWorked.
+- The individual modules (`flush`, `sync`, `dhw`) can be executed if you need to manage an individual module, but in most cases you likely want to execute the full flow.

+### Instructions
+- Request strategy generation from, and give address for `DoHardWorker` role to, the Spool team
+- Update `.env` with strategy addresses and `PRIVATE_KEY` for `DoHardWorker` address
+- Prepare list of vaults
+- `npm run full {SMART_VAULT_A} {SMART_VAULT_B}...` - for all smart vaults

 ## Module: DoHardWork
 - Performs `DoHardWork` for strategies specified.